-Claimant alleges that he was living in Kuwait with his family when Iraq invaded the country on August 2, 1990.
-He alleges that after the invasion, he and his family hid inside their apartment in constant fear of being apprehended and taken into custody by Iraqi forces.
-Pursuant to Iraqi President Saddam Hussein's August 28, 1990 announcement that foreign national women and minors could leave the country, Claimant was formally permitted to go.
-Between September 1, 1990 and September 23, 1990, the U.S. government organized several charter flights from Iraq and Kuwait to repatriate those released U.S. nationals wishing to return to the United States.
-On September 12, 1990, Claimant flew to Baghdad with his family on one of these U.S. chartered flights.
-They then flew to England and then to Raleigh-Durham International Airport arriving on September 13, 1990.
+Claimant states that Iraq held him hostage from August 2, 1990, until September 19, 1990, a total of 49 days.
+He alleges that he and his family were living in Kuwait when Iraq invaded the country on August 2, 1990, and that they were forced to hide after the invasion.
+On August 28, 1990, Iraqi President Saddam Hussein announced that foreign national women and minors could leave the country.11 Between September 1, 1990 and September 23, 1990, the U.S. government organized several charter flights from Iraq and Kuwait to repatriate those released U.S. nationals wishing to return to the United States.12 Claimant states that on September 19, 1990, he and his parents and his siblings evacuated Kuwait on one of those flights.